Worsening U.S. outbreak prompts tough actions as new coronavirus cases hit record | Health

 Worsening U.S. outbreak prompts tough actions as new coronavirus cases hit record

-New Jersey adopted a stringent coronavirus face-mask order on Wednesday, and New York City unveiled a plan to allow public school students back into classrooms for just two or three days a week, as COVID-19 cases soared elsewhere in the United States.
-Officials in New Jersey and New York, the hardest-hit states at the outset of the U.S. outbreak, are trying to preserve progress against the virus as it resurges in other parts of the country, especially the South and West.
+New Jersey adopted a stringent coronavirus face-mask order on Wednesday, and New York City unveiled a plan to allow public school students back into classrooms for just two or three days a week, as newly confirmed U.S. COVID-19 cases soared to a daily global record.
+Officials in New Jersey and New York, the hardest-hit states at the outset of the U.S. outbreak, are trying to preserve progress in curtailing spread of the virus in the face of a resurgence elsewhere across the country, especially the South and West.

-More than 47,000 people have perished from COVID-19 in the two northeastern states, representing more than a third of the 132,000 U.S. deaths, according to a Reuters tally.
-Nearly 59,000 new COVID-19 infections were reported across the United States on Wednesday, the greatest single-day national tally of cases yet since the virus emerged late last year in China.
+More than 47,000 people have died of COVID-19 in the two northeastern states, accounting for more than a third of the 132,000-plus Americans killed by the virus, according to a Reuters tally.
+More than 60,000 new COVID-19 infections were reported across the United States on Wednesday, the greatest single-day tally of cases by any country since the virus emerged late last year in China.
+And U.S. deaths rose by more than 900 for the second straight day, the highest level seen since early June.

-New Jersey Governor Phil Murphy ordered people to wear face coverings outdoors when social distancing was not possible, citing a rise in the state's coronavirus transmission rate.
+New Jersey Governor Phil Murphy unveiled an executive order requiring face coverings outdoors where social distancing is not possible, citing a rise in the state's coronavirus transmission rate.
 "It's about life and death," Murphy, a Democrat, said at a briefing.

-Many states require masks in public indoor settings and recommend them outside, but have stopped short of mandating their use outdoors.
-"I think that's the right thing to do," said Jordan Grant, 23, a real estate accountant who expressed dismay at groups congregating without masks.
+Many states require masks in public indoor settings and recommend them outside but have stopped short of mandating their use outdoors.
+"I think that's the right thing to do," said Jordan Grant, 23, a real estate accountant who expressed dismay at seeing people congregating without masks.
 "It's what we should have been doing months ago."

-Republican state Senator Michael Doherty, however, accused the New Jersey governor of "exploiting a public health crisis for power," calling the new mask directive "oppressive."
+Republican state Senator Michael Doherty, however, accused Murphy of "exploiting a public health crisis for power," calling the new mask directive "oppressive."
 In New York City, Mayor Bill de Blasio announced a plan for 1.1 million students in the nation's largest public school district to return to classes in September.
-Pupils would alternate attending school two or three days weekly and spend the remaining time at home.
+Pupils would alternate attending school two or three days weekly and spend the remaining time at home under the "blended learning" schedule, which requires state approval.

 'BACK TO SCHOOL' Republican President Donald Trump, who has exhorted Americans to return to their daily routines, threatened to cut off federal funding to schools that fail to reopen on their normal schedule due to the coronavirus outbreak.